Residential Architecture Project – River Edge, New Jersey

 Their dining room was too small and was awkwardly placed.
 It was not directly accessible from the kitchen.
 Instead, one had to walk through the family room to reach the dining room, which made for quite the hassle during family meal times.
 Older homes, like this one, were built differently from more recent ones due to how families used to function.
 For example, the kitchens of 1920’s were built for one person.
 Cooking was a more solitary action.
 In comparison, today’s residential kitchen is a gathering, meeting, and social space.
 Today’s kitchen requires a spatial configuration that is less compartmentalized and is, instead, capable of handling the dynamic of a heavier traffic flow and pools of congregation.

-In order to meet the needs of a modern kitchen, we decided to open up the first floor some.
+For big residential architecture projects like this one, it was important to meet the needs of a modern kitchen, so we decided to open up the first floor some.
 We converted the kitchen, dining room, and family room from three separate rooms into one large single room in our renovation

 Additionally, the stairs to the second floor had separated the formal living room from the kitchen and family room side of the house, as they were enclosed by walls and accessed through a hinged door.
 We removed the door and opened up the structure of the stair’s landing to add to the overall visual flow of the first floor.

-As well, we rezoned a full bath accessible from the upstairs hallway to be included within an existing bedroom by relocating of the bedroom entry further into the hallway.
+Also, we rezoned a full bath accessible from the upstairs hallway to be included within an existing bedroom by relocating the bedroom entry further into the hallway.
 We also expanded a second bathroom through the placement of a new study area over the first-floor master suite addition.